 See our picks for the highest database security tools

 A web server is more likely to be attacked since it’s located during a DMZ and is thus publicly accessible.
 And if an internet server is compromised and therefore the database server runs on an equivalent machine, the attacker would have access as a root user to your database and data.

 Use Web Application and Database Firewalls and Network Firewall:

-Clearly it is vital to make sure that the database you’re using remains supported by the seller or open-source project liable for it, which you’re running the foremost up-to-date version of the database software with all database security patches installed to get rid of known vulnerabilities.
+Clearly, it is vital to make sure that the database you’re using remains supported by the seller or open-source project liable for it, and you’re running the foremost up-to-date version of the database software with all database security patches installed to get rid of known vulnerabilities.

-But that’s not sufficient. it is also important to uninstall or disable any features or services that you simply don’t got to use, and make sure that you modify the passwords of any default accounts from their default values – or better still, delete any default accounts that you simply don’t need.
+But that’s not sufficient.
+It is also important to uninstall or disable any features or services that you simply don’t get to use and make sure that you modify the passwords of any default accounts from their default values – or better still, delete any default accounts that you simply don’t need.

 Finally, make sure that all database security controls provided by the database are enabled (most are enabled by default) unless there’s a selected reason for any to be disabled.

 Once you’ve got done all this, you ought to audit the hardened configuration — using an automatic change auditing tool if necessary — to make sure that you simply are immediately aware if a change to the hardened configuration is formed that compromises your database security.